Jack Fincham from Love Island opens up about mental heath battle to members of Halifax-founded Andy's Man Club

 "I think Andy's Man's Club is absolutely brilliant.
 I love what it stands for.

-"When I had my problems, it definitely would have been something I'd gone to.
+"When I had my problems, it definitely would have been something I'd have gone to.

 "It's an amazing charity and I love the concept of it.

-"What you're doing and the message you're getting out it absolutely fantastic.
+"What you're doing and the message you're getting out is absolutely fantastic.

 "I'm glad to know you exist because I will be sending people your way if I ever do hear of people having problems."